Skip to content

 Note

-This configuration is only applicable to Langfuse JS/TS SDK v4 and does not support v3 version.
+This configuration is only applicable to Langfuse JS/TS SDK v4, v3 is not currently supported.

 npm install @langfuse/tracing @langfuse/otel @opentelemetry/sdk-node